Quidditch (real-life sport): QUAFL

-Yearly, the Australian Quidditch Association hosts QUAFL (Quidditch united Australian federated league), an all-Australian championship that determines which Australian team is the best.
+Yearly, the Australian Quadball Association hosts QUAFL (Quadball united Australian federated league), an all-Australian championship that determines which Australian team is the best.
 The first tournament was held in December 2011 at UNSW, Sydney and won by the hosts.
 The second tournament was hosted by Macquarie University and was won again by the UNSW Snapes on a plane.
 The tournament in 2013 was held at the University of Western Sydney on 30 November and 1 December.
 The winning team was the Perth Phoenixes.
 Melbourne Manticores defeated UNSW Snapes On A Plane in the 2014 tournament final held at Macquarie University.
 The same teams would make the 2015 tournament final, held at Monash University, where the Manticores would once again emerge triumphant.
 Wrackspurts QC from Victoria took out the 2016 tournament held at the Australian Institute of Sport.
 Most recently in the 2017 tournament held at the same location as 2016, the Whomping Willows of Victoria (in their first year as a team) took out the QUAFL cup.

 Quidditch Premier League

-Beginning in 2017, the Quidditch Premier League (QPL) is a league in the United Kingdom that, as of 2019, is split into four divisions and 17 teams.
+Beginning in 2017, the Quidditch Premier League (QPL) was a league in the United Kingdom that, as of its end in 2019, was split into four divisions and 17 teams.

-USQ Championships (US Quidditch Cup)
+USQ Championships (US Quadball Cup)

-The US Quidditch Cup (previously known as the IQA World Cup or Quidditch World Cup) is the national championship tournament for US Quidditch.
+The US Quadball Cup (previously known as the IQA World Cup, Quidditch World Cup, and US Quidditch Cup) is the national championship tournament for US Quadball.
 The tournament is a continuation of the IQA's original "Quidditch World Cup", having changed names for the 2015–2016 season and US Quidditch Cup 9.
 The change came about as the IQA shifted to become solely an international governing body for the sport and USQ took over quidditch governance in the United States.
-Each year, teams from around the United States compete at their respective regional championships to qualify for the US Quidditch Cup tournament held at the end of the college school year.
+Each year, teams from around the United States compete at their respective regional championships to qualify for the US Quadball Cup tournament held at the end of the college school year.
 In the 2017–2018 season, USQ introduced separate divisions for college and community/club teams.

 The goal of the USQ Championships is to compete to see which team is the best in the United States.
-USQ membership policy dictates that any team outside the US will be eligible to compete in this and any other USQ tournament as long as they pay the membership fees in full, but, to date, only two teams outside the US have registered as such: University of British Columbia's A and B teams.
+USQ membership policy dictated that any team outside the US would be eligible to compete in this and any other USQ tournament as long as they pay the membership fees in full, but, to date, only two teams outside the US have registered as such: University of British Columbia's A and B teams.
 This policy, however, has since been discontinued.
-The first US Quidditch Cup champion, since the forming of a separate USQ nationals, was Quidditch Club Boston (QCB) in 2016.
+The first US Quadball Cup champion, since the forming of a separate USQ nationals, was Quidditch Club Boston (QCB) in 2016.